 You can track metrics like your monthly energy consumption per square foot or the reduction in waste after consolidating your space.
 Even optimizing your parking can play a role.
 By using an office parking management system, you can encourage carpooling or designate spots for electric vehicles, further supporting your company’s green initiatives.
 These measurable goals show a real commitment to corporate responsibility.

-Find Opportunities to Improve
+Use Data to Find Ways to Improve

 The data you collect isn’t just for reporting on past performance—it’s your roadmap for the future.
 By regularly reviewing your analytics, you can spot trends and identify new opportunities to make your office even better.
 For example, if your meeting room booking software shows that small huddle rooms are constantly booked while large boardrooms sit empty, it’s a clear sign you need to reconfigure your meeting spaces.